auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-apis.md

 3. Finally, you need to make your API validate the incoming token and check the authorized permissions.

     For the purposes of this example we will configure two endpoints for our API:
-    - `GET /balance`: used to retrieve the current balance
+    - `GET /balance`: to retrieve the current balance
-    - `POST /transfer`: used to transfer funds
+    - `POST /transfer`: to transfer funds

     We will be using `Node.js` and a number of modules:
     - [express](https://expressjs.com/): adds the Express web application framework